 I reviewed the best way to get deals and special offers at Four Seasons Resort Oahu at Ko Olina, Hawaii, the key is to book your next Four Seasons stay via our luxury travel concierge and we can give you free loyalty-style benefits, room upgrades, and perks, at no extra cost.

 Ko Olina, where the hotel is situated, is a 642-acre (260-hectare) resort community on Oahu’s leeward coast, alongside the Waianae mountain range.
 Home to Four Seasons Resort Oahu at Ko Olina, the sunny western shoreline offers some of the Hawaiian Islands’ most breathtaking scenery, featuring towering mountains, vast valleys, calm ocean waters, and wide white beaches.

 With 370 rooms and 55 suites, this is the largest Four Seasons hotel in Hawaii.
 The thing that differentiates the Four Seasons Oahu at Ko Olina from the other Four Seasons resorts on the various Hawaiian islands is the fact that it is designed around a calm man-made lagoon beach.

-Turquoise in colour, this lagoon offers a gorgeous golden sand beach in a circular bay making it an extremely calm and shallow place to paddle or swim.
+Turquoise in color, this lagoon offers a gorgeous golden sand beach in a circular bay making it an extremely calm and shallow place to paddle or swim.
 The comparative safety of this lagoon makes this an ideal Four Seasons to choose if you have kids.
-There are loungers, umbrellas and beach equipment available all free of charge so you can snorkel, swim or try other water sports without paying any premium.
+There are loungers, umbrellas, and beach equipment available all free of charge so you can snorkel, swim, or try other water sports without paying any premium.